seanox/aspect-js/manual/introduction.md

-Inspired by the good experiences with JSF (Java Server Faces) in terms of functionality and easy integration into the markup, the idea for a similar client-side full-stack solution with a minimalistic and lightweight approach for the implementation of single-page applications (SPAs) was born.
+Inspired by the good experiences with JSF (Java Server Faces) in terms of functionality and easy integration into the markup, the idea for a similar client-side full-stack solution with a minimalistic and lightweight approach for the implementation of Single-Page Applications (SPAs) and Micro-Frontends was born.

 Seanox aspect-js takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, Model View